 Postgraduate; leading to a Master of Science (MSc)

-Students on Distance Learning Master's can complete their studies in a minimum of two years and a maximum of five years.
+It may be possible for students on Distance Learning Master's to complete their studies in two years, but more typically it takes a minimum of two and a half years and a maximum of five years.

 If you studied your first degree outside the UK, see the international entry requirements.